The Walkmen: TAS In Session

 It has also been the best of times for The Walkmen personally; all of the guys — singer Hamilton Leithuaser, guitarist Paul Maroon, bassist/keyboardist Walter Martin, organist Peter Bauer, drummer Matthew Barrick and are married with children and that tender, domestic viewpoint is quietly reflected in Heaven's gentler temperament.

 Check out the session this Friday, June 22, on TAS on 91.5 WNYE at 11 a.m.
 EDT, also streaming on The Alternate Side.
-Below, read video highlights and watch video of The Walkmen in Studio A.
+Below, read Eric Holland's interview excerpts and watch videos of The Walkmen in Studio A.

 Eric Holland: On this tour not only do you have songs from the new album, Heaven, to play, but it’s the tenth anniversary of Everyone Who Pretended to Like Me Is Gone.
 I imagine you’re going back to that album as well?